Givebutter is matching $20K in donations to Black-led nonprofits

 - Join in the FUNdraising: Take it a step further and join an existing peer-to-peer fundraising campaign to raise money on behalf of a nonprofit during Black Philanthropy Month.

-- Spread the word: Share about the Givebutter Gives Back initiative with awesome Black-led organizations you think should apply.
+- Spread the word: Share about the Givebutter Gives Back initiative with awesome Black-led organizations.

 You can also explore BackBlack’s official Black Philanthropy Month website for additional resources and more ways to get involved!